vivo-community/vivo-project-template/README.md

 [VIVO version 1.8 installation instructions](https://wiki.duraspace.org/display/VIVO/Installing+VIVO+release+1.8).

-As of December 2015, the project's develop branch using [Maven](https://maven.apache.org/) for its build tool.
+As of December 2015, VIVO uses [Maven](https://maven.apache.org/) for its build tool.
 Follow the directions below for building your custom VIVO project with Maven.

 ## Checking out the project and building VIVO in three tiers